Emigration from the United States: 19th century

 During the American Civil War, President Lincoln asked Kansas Senator Samuel C. Pomeroy and Secretary of the Interior Caleb Blood Smith to develop a plan to resettle African Americans out of the United States.
 Pomeroy had come up with the idea of Linconia, a freedmen colony much like Liberia in modern Chiriqui Province, Panama.
 After nearby Central American nations expressed their opposition to the project, it was quickly scrapped.
 However, 453 African workers were sent to Ile-à-Vache in Haiti as part of a private colonization effort run by entrepreneur Bernard Kock.
-Unfortunately, this colony was short-lived due to Kock breaking the contract.
+This colony was short-lived due to Kock breaking the contract.
 By the end of 1863, all of the colonists had returned to the United States.

 After the Civil War, thousands of Southerners moved to Brazil, where slavery was still legal at the time.
 They founded a city called Americana and became known as Confederados.
 Some also migrated to Mexico, where they established the New Virginia Colony with the help of Emperor Maximilian I of Mexico.
 They founded their capital, Carlota, and had planned to make more settlements, but the colony was abandoned after the fall of the Second Mexican Empire, and most of the settlers returned to the U.S. There was also a sizeable presence of ex-confederates in British Honduras, now known as Belize.

 In Asia, the U.S. government made efforts to secure special privileges for its citizens.
 This began with the Treaty of Wanghia in China in 1844.
 It was followed by the expedition of Commodore Perry to Japan 10 years later, and the United States–Korea Treaty of 1882.
 American traders began to settle in those countries.